hlucey/third-party/cis5-iam.md

 This is applicable to all usages (`user, serviceId, crn`) and all `subject.attributes` need a scope.

 ## Next steps
-{: #next-steps}
+{: #cis5-test}

 Now it's time to pull everything together!
 Return to the resource management console to publish your service in limited visibility and validate your offering in the catalog.
-For more information, see [Publishing and testing your service](/docs/third-party/cis4-rmc-publish.html).
+For more information, see [Publishing and testing your service](/docs/third-party?topic=third-party-step5-pubtest#step5-pubtest).